w3f/polkadot-wiki/docs/learn/learn-guides-claims.md

 MyCrypto is good to use if you have stored the key to the Ethereum account holding your DOT indicator tokens on a hardware device like a Ledger Nano.
 It also supports raw private keys, mnemonics, and the Polkadot Vault.
-After unlocking your Ethereum wallet, copy and paste the outputted sentence on the Polkadot-JS UI into the message box on the MyCrypto app.
+After unlocking your Ethereum wallet, copy and paste the outputted sentence on the Polkadot Developer Interface into the message box on the MyCrypto app.
 When you click "Sign Message" you will get a JSON output signature as shown below:

 ![claim get signature](../assets/claim-get-signature.png)

-Copy and paste the JSON output of the signed message from MyCrypto into the input box on the Polkadot-JS UI and click "Confirm Claim."
+Copy and paste the JSON output of the signed message from MyCrypto into the input box on the Polkadot Developer Interface and click "Confirm Claim."

 ![claim paste signature](../assets/claim-paste-signature.png)